Erectile Dysfunction in Australia: an evidence-based guide for men

 Common causes and contributing factors

-Physical and vascular factors
+Physical & vascular factors

-Psychological and relationship factors
+Psychological & relationship

-Medication and other contributors
+Medication & other contributors

 Seek medical assessment if ED is persistent, getting worse, or accompanied by symptoms like chest pain, reduced exercise tolerance, major mood changes, or significant relationship distress.